chayde/chayde.github.io/_posts/2022-07-30-docker-crash-course.md

 If you are using docker-compose:

 > restart no is the default restart policy, and it does not restart a container under any circumstance.
 When always is specified, the container always restarts.
-The on-failure policy restarts a container if the exit code indicates an on-failure error.{: .prompt-tip }
+The on-failure policy restarts a container if the exit code indicates an on-failure error.
+{: .prompt-tip }

 Docker-compose restart policies:
 ```bash